ctb/titus-blog/src/2019-encourage-participation-teleconferences.md

 Authors: C. Titus Brown
 Summary: Participation is good!

-This is the content of my super blog post.
-# How to encourage participation in teleconferences

 (and/or how to run effective teleconferences!)

 I participate in a lot of teleconferences, and some of them aren't very participatory, for various reasons.
 Recently a good friend asked for suggestions on how to open up the phone calls, and I came up with the below ideas.
 What am I missing?
 What did I get wrong?